dearimgui/dear_bindings/docs/Readme.md

 Other command line arguments:

 ```
-usage: main.py [-h] --output OUTPUT [--templatedir TEMPLATEDIR] src

-Parse Dear ImGui headers, convert to C and output metadata
+Dear Bindings: parse Dear ImGui headers, convert to C and output metadata.
+usage: dear_bindings.py [-h] -o OUTPUT [-t TEMPLATEDIR] src

 positional arguments:
   src                   Path to source header file to process (generally imgui.h)

 optional arguments:
-  -h, --help            show this help message and exit
+  -h/--help             Show this help message and exit
-  --output OUTPUT, -o OUTPUT
+  -o/--output OUTPUT
-                        Path to output file(s).
-This should have no extension,
+                        Path to output files (generally cimgui).
+This should have no extension, as <output>.h,
-                        as <output>.h, <output>.cpp and <output>.json will be
+                        <output>.cpp and <output>.json will be written.
-                        written.
-  --templatedir TEMPLATEDIR, -t TEMPLATEDIR
+  -t/--templatedir TEMPLATEDIR
-                        Path to the implementation template directory
+                        Path to the implementation template directory (default: ./src/templates)
-                        (default: ./src/templates)

-Result code 0 is returned on success, 1 on conversion failure and 2 on
+Result code 0 is returned on success, 1 on conversion failure and 2 on parameter errors.
-parameter errors
 ```

 # Generated metadata